Placer mining: Alluvial

 Alluvial or eluvial deposits are the most common type of placer gold, and are often the richest.
 They contain pieces of gold that have been washed away from the lode by the force of water, and have been deposited in sediment in or near watercourses or former watercourses.
 Therefore, they are mostly found in valleys or flood plains.

 Bench

 Bench deposits are created when gold reaches a stream bed.
 Gold accumulations in an old stream bed that are high are called bench deposits.
 They can be found on higher slopes that drain into valleys.
 Dry stream beds (benches) can be situated far from other water sources and can sometimes be found on mountaintops.
 Today, many miners focus their activities on bench deposits.

 Deep leads

 Deep leads are created when a former stream bed is covered over by later sediments or by igneous rock from a volcanic eruption.
 Examples existed in the goldfields of Gulgong and Creswick in Australia.
-The gold bearing gravel is accessed by shafts and drives similar to underground mining techniques but is processed as alluvial gold.
+The gold bearing gravel is accessed by shafts and drives similar to underground mining techniques but is typically processed as if alluvial gold.
+The heat associated with an igneous lava flow, in some cases, altered the gold bearing gravel so that it needed to be crushed first to extract the gold; an example of this kind of deep lead was found at Forest Reefs, also in Australia.
+If vegetation was buried along with the old stream, by a volcanic eruption, the effect of heat and decay upon that buried vegetation can result in the presence of harmful amounts of carbonic acid gas (H2CO3|auto=on), as occurred in the deep lead deposit at Creswick.